The Academy is a not-for-profit, independent, selective school approved by the NSW Education Minister.

 Shelvin Narayan was born in Fiji and grew up in Sydney.
 He has been calling Dubbo home for over 3 years with his young family.
 Shelvin is very passionate about education having completed his Bachelors in Business (Finance & Marketing) at University of Technology, Sydney in 2000.
 Then Master of Business Administration (MBA) in International Business in 2007 from University of East London.
 He is currently studying a Master in Cyber Security at La Trobe University.

 Shelvin has been in the Insurance and Finance industry over 18 years.
 He has worked in Australia, New Zealand, Fiji and Japan over the period.
-Shelvin has been the Branch Manager for Aon Risk Solutions in Dubbo since his move to the Central West.
+Shelvin is a Director at Burmac Financial Services and was previously Branch Manager for Aon Risk Solutions in Dubbo.
 He is also a Fellow at Australian and New Zealand Institute for Insurance and Finance (ANZIIF) and also on the board of The Dubbo Chamber of Commerce and Industry.

 Fred was born in Orange and raised in Geurie - where he was school captain of the local public school - before attending Dubbo High School.
 He studied Information Systems at the university of NSW in 1996, where he developed a passion for the then newly-emerging Internet.
 He promptly joined an Internet agency, and in 2004 co-founded his own design agency, Boomworks, in Sydney, which grew from a staff of 2 to employ over 25 people.